openpitrix/openpitrix.github.io/content/blog/_introduce_slack.md

 ## Why Slack?

-first of all, Slack it cool.
+first of all, Slack is cool.

 Slack brings all your team's communication together, giving everyone a shared workspace where conversations are organized and accessible.